CiscoSecurity/sxo-05-security-workflows/Atomics/README.md

 # SecureX orchestration atomic actions
+Atomic actions are self-contained workflows that are similar to a function in traditional programming.
+They can consume input, perform various actions, and then return output.
+They're designed to be portable, re-usable, and make building workflows more efficient.

 ## Best practices
 The following best practices should be followed when building an atomic action.